Shiftamowla/Shiftamowla/README.md

 - To build impactful software that solves real-world problems.
 - To create a game project that combines my love for coding and creativity.
 - To collaborate with like-minded individuals on exciting projects.
-- To share knowledge through blogging and mentorship.
+- To focus on improving communication, teamwork, and leadership skills.

 ---